 What we found was an outdoor lovers paradise in a growing town nestled in the mountains.
 Golden makes a great destination for any traveler looking to explore more of the great Canadian wilderness.
 If you’re looking for some ideas of what to do in Golden we have you covered!

-Epic Things to do in Golden, BC
+Best Things to do in Golden, BC

 Horseback Ride Along the Blaeberry

-One of the best things to do in Golden, BC is hop on a horse and enjoy a completely mellow walk through the forest.
+One of the best things to do in Golden, BC in the summer is hop on a horse and enjoy a completely mellow walk through the forest.
 We really enjoyed our time doing this on a cool September morning.
 Unlike where we live in Canmore, the terrain and land is completely different just two hours away.

 Think lush forest, diverse plants, unique wildlife, fantastic green space, and fewer people around.
 You could easily take a hike along the Blaeberry, but we honestly loved exploring it by horseback as it gave us a whole different viewpoint from our many hikes in Alberta.
 See Bear Corner Bed & Bale for horseback riding tour options.